List of Formula One broadcasters: Commentators

+Argentina

+Fox Sports Argentina is notable for featuring female journalist Florencia Andersen as lead commentator.

 Austria

 Live broadcasts of Formula One Championship races on ORF are commentated by ORF's sport correspondent Ernst Hausleitner with aid from Alexander Wurz.
 Occasionally other co-commentators like Adrian Sutil or Christian Klien substituted for Wurz.
 In 2021, they share the broadcast with ServusTV with different commentators.
 Andrea Schlager presenting the coverage, while Andreas Gröbl joined by Nico Hülkenberg and Christian Klien in the commentary position.
 Both broadcasters will each airing 12 races live.

 For the entire 2015 Formula One season, Pascal Wehrlein was Hausleitner's main co-commentator.

 With the beginning of the 2009 Formula One season, Hausleitner took over the Formula 1 commentator position from Heinz Prüller, who is a legend in Austrian television history because of his enthusiasm for the sport and immersion into the races.

 Azerbaijan

 Since 2011 in Azerbaijan, the commentators for İdman TV are Siyavush Aliyev with Rahim Aliyev.

 Belgium

-In Belgium, Dutch commentary on Play Sports is brought by Kris Wauters during qualifying and races.
+In Belgium, Dutch commentary on Play Sports is brought by Kris Wauters, Gert Vermersch and Sam Dejonghe during qualifying and races.

-While the French broadcast for RTBF has Gaëtan Vigneron as commentator for qualifying and races.
+While the French broadcast for RTBF has Gaëtan Vigneron as commentator with various co-commentators (such as Jacky Ickx, Thierry Boutsen, Stoffel Vandoorne or Bas Leinders), for qualifying and races.